Mama Living Abroad

 This recipe is a fantastic base to use for any filling and topping.
 The options are endless; you just gotta have fun with it!
 The recipe is quick and easy to make.
 The longest step is waiting for the dough to chill.

 Looking for more Hamantachen recipes?
-Try my S’mores Hamantaschen, Vegan Hamantaschen, and Chocolate Hamantaschen with Chocolate Dough.
+Try my S’mores Hamantaschen, Chocolate Sprinkle Hamantaschen, and Chocolate Hamantaschen with Chocolate Dough.

 Ingredients Overview

 **Before you start baking, measure and prepare your ingredients so the baking process will go smoothly and easily.
-I highly recommend using a food scale to weight your ingredients.
+I highly recommend using a food scale to weigh your ingredients.

 All-purpose flour: Regular all-purpose flour forms the base of these Hamantaschen cookies.
 Be sure to measure your flour carefully for the best texture.